MI Beam Intensity Compensation problems

 If a device is set to zero (0) then MECAR will use the MI Beam Intensity MDAT frame ($73) for the whole reset (normal behavior).
 If the device is set to one (1) then MECAR will sample the RR Beam Intensity MDAT frame data ($70) at the beginning of that MI reset and statically use that value as the Beam Intensity until the Start of Ramp TCLK event ($22) occurs.
 At that point MECAR goes back to dynamically reading/using the MI Beam Intensity MDAT frame data ($73).

-#2 Updated by Kevin Martin about 1 month ago
+#2 Updated by Kevin Martin 5 months ago

 - % Done changed from 0 to 100